mlposey/notegala/README.md

 While handling a request, the API will generate logs with standard severity levels.
 These logs are published to Redis channels and then picked up by logT.
-The log service currently forwards all data to an Elasticsearch instance, but the plan is to addtionally send critical logs by email or SMS to an operator.
+The log service currently forwards all data to an Elasticsearch instance, but the plan is to additionally send critical logs by email or SMS to an operator.

 #### CI/CD